PGY1 Pharmacy Practice

 University of Wisconsin School of Pharmacy Responsibilities: The Milwaukee VA is the coordination site for all University of Wisconsin (UW) pharmacy students assigned to clerkships in the Milwaukee area and pharmacy residents play a key role in their training.
 Resident responsibilities throughout the year include organizing a weekly seminar series, independently grading drug inquiries and project presentations and leading pharmacy student orientation sessions.
 Residents also evaluate and grade case presentations along with other clinical pharmacy staff.
 During the later part of the residency year, residents have opportunities to help precept students.
 Residents receive training by UW and VA staff on all aspects of these UW responsibilities.
 Residents are appointed to adjunct faculty positions at UW in addition to receiving an additional stipend for their extensive involvement with these students.
 In addition to working with UW pharmacy students, residents also have opportunities to interact with student from other colleges of pharmacy.

-Teaching Certificate: Residents have the opportunity to participate in programs at the UW-School of Pharmacy and Concordia University where they can gain additional experience in teaching and earn a specialized teaching certificate.
+Teaching Certificate: Residents have the opportunity to participate in programs at the Medical College of Wisconsin and Concordia University where they can gain additional experience in teaching and earn a specialized teaching certificate.

-Starting with the 2018-2019 residency class, inpatient staffing will be a requirement.
 Residents will complete at least three weeks of staffing divided in three separate weeks over the course of the residency year.
-The resident will be assigned to staff on an inpatient unit.
 An increased level of independence will be expected over the course of the year with the goal of the resident being able to function as a fully successful clinical pharmacist.
 Residents will start by shadowing clinical pharmacists during the orientation period.
 Expanding responsibilities will include inpatient order verification, troubleshooting with medical center staff, answering drug information questions and participation in anticoagulation and pharmacokinetic (e.g. vancomycin) monitoring.
+There will also be an option for outpatient pharmacy staffing.